Skip to content

 peppy repo exclude /home/user/projects/private-nodes

-Once a node appears in peppy repo list, you can add it by its name:tag without supplying a path or URL — peppy resolves the source through the cached index at ~/.peppy/cache/packages.json5:
+Once a node appears in peppy repo list, you can add it by its name:tag without supplying a path or URL; peppy resolves the source through the cached index at ~/.peppy/cache/nodes.json5:

 Terminal window